 Nonreimbursable medical expenses of elderly or disabled members shall be verified at initial certification, reapplication, and whenever a change of more than twenty-five dollars is reported.
 Shelter and utility expenses, shelter and utility expenses for an unoccupied home, other shelter expenses, dependent care expenses, and legal obligation and actual child support payments shall be verified.
 Also, if other deductible expenses claimed will result in a deduction, the expenses must be verified.
 Information on the application is questionable if it is inconsistent with information elsewhere on the application or previous application, statements made by the applicant, information received by the county agency, or in the case of utility expenses, inconsistent with normal costs for the season.

-(J) If a deductible expense must be verified and obtaining the verification may delay the AG's certification, the county agency shall advise the AG that the AG's eligibility and benefit level shall be determined without deducting the unverified expense.
-If the expense cannot be verified within thirty days of the date of application, the county agency shall determine the AG's eligibility and benefit level without deducting the unverified expense.
-If the AG subsequently provides the missing verification, the county agency redetermines the AG's benefits, and provides increased benefits, if any, in accordance with the timeliness standards for reported changes.
-The AG is entitled to the restoration of any benefits as a result of the disallowance of the expense only if the expense could not be verified within the thirty-day processing standard because the county agency failed to allow the AG sufficient time to verify the expense.
-If the AG would be ineligible unless the expense is allowed, the AG's application shall be handled as provided in rule 5101:4-5-07 of the Administrative Code.
+(J) If a deductible expense must be verified and obtaining the verification may delay the assistance group's certification, the county agency shall advise the assistance group that the assistance group's eligibility and benefit level shall be determined without deducting the unverified expense.
+If the expense cannot be verified within thirty days of the date of application, the county agency shall determine the assistance group's eligibility and benefit level without deducting the unverified expense.
+If the assistance group subsequently provides the missing verification, the county agency redetermines the assistance group's benefits, and provides increased benefits, if any, in accordance with the timeliness standards for reported changes.
+The assistance group is entitled to the restoration of any benefits as a result of the disallowance of the expense only if the expense could not be verified within the thirty-day processing standard because the county agency failed to allow the assistance group sufficient time to verify the expense.
+If the assistance group would be ineligible unless the expense is allowed, the assistance group's application shall be handled as provided in rule 5101:4-5-07 of the Administrative Code.

 R.C.
 119.032 review dates: 05/01/2014